Kira-Legacy/Kira-Legacy/README.md

   <p>Buy me a coffee</p>
 </a>

+# ✅ Help
+Are you stuck with a programming concept and would like to get help?
+- Check out the Mozilla developer documentation <a href ="https://developer.mozilla.org/en-US/"> here </a>
 <!---
 Kira-Legacy/Kira-Legacy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.